Fundrise Review After Seven Years of Investing

 The venture capital offering, a unique opportunity for non-accredited investors, empowers investors to own private companies like Databricks, Anthropic, Canva, Anduril, and ServiceTitan before their IPOs.

-I’ve personally invested on the Fundrise platform for over six years.
+I’ve personally invested on the Fundrise platform for over seven years.
 I’ll share my returns below.
 I also share screenshots from my account so that potential investors can see a sample of what kind of long-term returns are possible.

 In this Fundrise review, I’ll go over the Fundrise real estate investing platform, the Fundrise Venture Fund, and the Fundrise iPO.